*As an Amazon Associate we earn from qualifying purchases.

 Weeping cherry trees are not only visually pleasing but also low-maintenance.
 They thrive in full sun, well-drained soil, and require occasional trimming to maintain their shape.
 They can tolerate temperatures as low as -30°F.

 Weeping cherry trees can be found in gardens, parks, and yards worldwide, thanks to their flowing branches and vibrant pink or white blossoms.
-While they have a slow growth rate, reaching heights of 15 to 40 feet, their beauty can be appreciated without the worry of them overpowering their surroundings.
+While Weeping cherry tree have a slow growth rate, reaching heights from 20 to 40 feet, their beauty can be appreciated without the worry of them overpowering their surroundings.

 To brighten any outdoor space with a weeping cherry tree, specific care is necessary.
 In the early years, these trees require ample sunlight and regular watering.
 Pruning should also be done regularly to maintain their shape and size.